 - Submission of the completely filled in application form;

-- Submission of proof from which can be determined that the applicant is in possession of an accepted certification
+- Submission of proof from which can be determined that the applicant disposes of an official certification or assurance report

 - An extract from the register of the Chamber of Commerce, no longer than a month old, from which can be determined that the applicant has fulfilled his first due to the register.

-5.2 The applicant has to present the documents as mentioned under article 5 section 1 to the secretariat of the foundation.
+5.2 The applicant has to present the documents as mentioned under article 5 section 1 to the secretariat of the institute.

-5.3 The register due has to be fulfilled with the treasurer of the foundation.
+5.3 The register due has to be fulfilled by the registration department of the institute.

 5.4 An application which does not meet the criteria as noted in this article, is incomplete, or is discovered to be erroneous in one or more parts, will not be submitted to the board.